- What to Do if You are the Victim of Sexual Assault

 If you become aware that an SAIC student is the victim of Sexual Assault, Relationship Violence, or Stalking, contact the Chicago Police Department (911), Campus Security or the Director of Student Outreach.
 Additional resources are listed below.

-Students who report a Sexual Assault, Relationship Violence or Stalking have numerous options and support services available to them, including medical and psychological services as well as administrative, disciplinary, and legal options.
+Students who experience a Sexual Assault, Relationship Violence, or Stalking have numerous options and support services available to them, including medical and psychological services as well as administrative, disciplinary and legal options.
+Please see Reporting and Confidentially Disclosing Sexual Violence (page 116) which explains the duties of various SAIC employees with respect to confidentiality.

 SAIC Campus Security